 Question: I hope to spend some time over fall break applying for internships.
 How do I start?

-Answer: Career Services provides a step by step guide for your internship search, and it begins with spending some time just thinking: about yourself, your interests and your goals.
+Answer: The Center for Career Development provides a step by step guide for your internship search, and it begins with spending some time just thinking: about yourself, your interests and your goals.
 Specifically as a pre-health student, consider what you want to gain from your summer: Do you seek hands-on patient care experience to be sure medicine is for you (or to build evidence for med schools that it’s for you)?
 Exposure to research, to see if you want to pursue it long-term?
 A chance to address an issue you’re passionate about?
 Something to do near home, or maybe a chance to see a completely new place?
 An opportunity to experiment with another field as you decide between health and another interest?
 Remember that you can always build in some health-related activity in your spare time outside of your primary summer endeavor (e.g., if you’re working in consulting 50-60 hours per week, volunteer at a hospital or clinic for a couple of shifts in the evenings or weekends).
 Once you’ve thought more about what you might want, start doing some online searching, cast your net widely, use the HPA clinical and research web pages, and keep good notes on deadlines and requirements so that you’ll be able to create an action plan on what applications to do when.

 Planning for Internship Applications